-- There is no relevant audit information of which the charitable company's auditor is unaware - The trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information
+• There is no relevant audit information of which the charitable company's auditor is unaware

+• The trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information

-The trustees are responsible for the maintenance and integrity othreef the corporate and financial information included on the charitable company's website.
+The trustees are responsible for the maintenance and integrity of the corporate and financial information included on the charitable company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

 Members of the charity guarantee to contribute an amount not exceeding £1 to the assets of the charity in the event of winding up.
-The total number of such guarantees at 31 January 2019 was 7 (2018: 6).
-The directors are members of the charity but this entitles them only to voting rights.
-The directors have no beneficial interest in the charity.
+The total number of such guarantees at 31 January 2020 was 6 (2019:7).
+The trustees are members of the charity but this entitles them only to voting rights.
+The trustees have no beneficial interest in the charity.